MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 &ensp;
 :octicons-file-symlink-file-24: Default: `ubuntu`

 The operating system for virtual machines can be specified in the node template.
-Currently, either Ubuntu or Debian can be configured.
+Currently, you can configure either Ubuntu or Debian.
 By default, the Ubuntu distribution is installed on all virtual machines.
-To use Debian instead, set `os.distro` property to Debian.
+To use Debian instead, set the `os.distro` property to Debian.

 ```yaml
 cluster: